TayEsp/TayEsp/README.md

 - 🔭 I’m currently looking for a job
 - 📚 Cursing Computer Science
-- 🌱 currently learning javaScript and react
+- 🌱 Currently learning javaScript and react

 ##